 It's easier than you think to take your bingeing habit and use it to improve your job...
 Just think of all of those inspirational speeches, motivating characters, charismatic leaders and creative problem solving seen in all your favourite films and TV shows.
 Time to put them to good use.

 Alright, we feel a little guilty.
 Here we are, encouraging people to binge to their heart’s content, thanks to our new Go Binge offer.
-(You know, the one where you can stream all your favourite shows infinitely, without using up your data) But then we started to think – what about all those people who have let bingeing take over their lives?
+(You know, the one where you can stream all your favourite shows and songs infinitely, and use Snapchat, without using up your data) But then we started to think – what about all those people who have let bingeing take over their lives?

 Luckily, it turns out only 5% of people have skived off work after a particularly intense binge-watching sesh.
 That’s not too bad.
 But even so, we want you to binge responsibly, so here are some tips on how to improve your professional life, and maybe even get promoted, just from bingeing your favourite shows.